First-Year Academic Advising

 *All students have an FYE Hold until they meet with their First-Year Advisor for course approval.

 |HS Transcript||Final high school transcript has not been sent|

 If you are interested in taking summer or winter classes, this can be discussed with your UNV 101 Advisor – you might need to make a separate appointment, as registration dates for these sessions differ from Fall/Spring.

-We also have a REGISTRATION FAQ for further directions on how to register:
+We also have a REGISTRATION GUIDE for further directions on how to register.

 What is Academic Probation?